2023 Financial Trends for NPOs in Canada: The Economy and Government

 1. Stock market volatility

-The Canadian stock market took a nosedive in late 2018 on fears of a global economic slowdown, but after a period of volatility in late 2018, the Canadian stock market, as measured by the S&P/TSX Composite Index, reached new all-time highs in 2022, but then declined considerably from those highs.
+The Canadian stock market took a nosedive in late 2018 on fears of a global economic slowdown.
+Still, after a period of volatility in late 2018, the Canadian stock market, as measured by the S&P/TSX Composite Index, reached new all-time highs in 2022 and then declined considerably from those highs.

 A strong stock market can increase the value of investments held by nonprofits, allowing them to generate more income through dividends or capital gains.
 This can provide additional funding for their operations and help NPOs achieve their mission.
-That said, a volatile or declining stock market can reduce the value of nonprofit investments and decrease their available funding, which can make it more challenging for organizations to meet their financial obligations and achieve their goals.
-A volatile stock market may leave donors feeling less financially secure, and consequently donations may decline.
-A declining stock market can also reduce overall giving considering that donations of securities has become a common donation vehicle in Canada.
+That said, a volatile or declining stock market can reduce the value of nonprofit investments and decrease their available funding, making it more challenging for organizations to meet their financial obligations and achieve their goals.
+A volatile stock market may leave donors feeling less financially secure, and consequently, donations may decline.
+A declining stock market can also reduce overall giving, considering that donations of securities have become a common donation vehicle in Canada.

 Of course, this will have a more significant impact on NPOs that hold large portfolios of equities.